huyang117/JavaScript-learning-notes/6-Objects.md

 console.log(movie.getFormattedTitle()); // "LITTLE WOMEN"
 // in this case, 'this' refers to the movie object
 ```
-but if we use object destructuring
+However, if we use object destructuring
 ```
 const movie = {
   info: {